 people are our families, friends and coworkers.

-Even after the pandemic is behind us, we all will expect healthier, safer environments inside.
+Even after the pandemic is behind us, we all will expect safer, healthy indoor environments.
 As Trane Technologies, we see an opportunity to create an improved set of standards and solutions – a better new normal.

 Technology for Today and Tomorrow